Konume/Konume/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-This repository is special because it appears on my GitHub profile page.

 ## Here's a bit about me:

 🔭 I’m currently working on ...